How to Find and Implement Innovative Healthcare Technology

 7) Don’t be afraid of mistakes

 Slack wasn’t always a group communication platform.
 The company was trying to make a computer game and failed.
 Along the way they build a communication platform to help them as they developed the game.
 After the game failed, they turned around and started selling the communication platform.

-Make sure that your system and connection with vendors is secure.
+Make sure that your EHR system and connection with vendors is secure.
 That part cannot have any mistakes.
-However, after that, it’s ok to make mistakes on your way to innovation.
+However, after that, it’s ok to make mistakes on your way to innovative healthcare software.
 It’s far better than stasis.
 Communicate with your patients, they will understand.
 If the patients don’t understand, feel free to send the feedback to the CEO of the vendors you are using to let off a little steam :).

 Founder of QueueDr